qistoph/MMM-nstreinen/README.md

 This is a module for [MagicMirror²](https://github.com/MichMich/MagicMirror).
 Shows informantion on trains departuring a configurable Dutch trainstation.

-Please note: **V2 is still in test, feel free to use, but expect bugs**

 (old images, will be replaced for V2)
 ![Example Visualization](.previews/nstreinen.png)
 ![Example Visualization with destination](.previews/nstreinen-destination.png)